 Living and working in Austin, Texas, is a unique, educational, and fun experience that is only offered every other year.
-Therefore, students interested in a Agricultural and Natural Resources Internship Program in Austin, must plan ahead, as offerings are only available when the Texas State Legislature is in session (every other spring of odd years).
+Therefore, students interested in a Agricultural and Natural Resources Internship Program in Austin, must plan ahead, as offerings are only available when the Texas State Legislature is in session (spring of odd years).

 Working in Austin

 As an ANRP intern, you can count on acquiring a set of transferable skills in the dynamic work environment of Texas policy making.
 Interning in our state capitol or a state agency is sure to be an exciting semester that will change your life, focus your career goals, and build your professional network.

 You will gain an understanding of how policy affects absolutely everything, which can be a benefit in your future career.
 Every day in Austin is a learning experience and a chance to help shape the direction of Texas.
 From day to day, week to week, your role can fluctuate with the changing demands of office staff and legislative objectives.
 But no matter what office you’re in, you are bound to have a work experience unlike any you have had before!

 Because ANRP interns are placed in a variety of internships, no single description is available to define the work an intern does on a daily basis.
 However, you can anticipate doing a variety of things that may include (but are not limited to):